kfbeth/kfr/posts/welcome.md

 # Welcome

-*Apr 23, 2020*
+*Aug 10, 2020*

-Covid 19 Update: Of course the Novel Coronavirus means that paddling to kayak friendly lodging is not possible right now.
-But it will be eventually, sooner rather than later we hope.
-So use this website to browse our listings, dream a little, plan a kayak trip or two in your mind and you'll be all set to go when the pandemic is over.
+Covid 19 Update: With Dr Bonnie Henry's blessing, paddling to kayakfriendly lodging is now possible for many of the locations listed on this website.
+Where they are open, lodging hosts are doing everything they can to ensure their guests are safe.
+Now we can do our part by paddling in BC and supporting our local kayak friendly places.
+What better antidote to the coronavirus!
+So use this website to browse our listings; contact your chosen places to make sure they're operating, then plan a wonderful trip to enjoy our great outdoors.

 ![kayaking](https://kayakfriendly.com/img/12.jpg)